Background pattern

 Nervous system disorders

 Dizziness.
 Weakness.
-Unusual sensations (such as tingling and pins and needles).
-Increased signs and symptoms of myasthenia gravis (muscular disorder).
+Unusual sensations (such as tingling and pinching).
+Increased signs and symptoms of severe myasthenia (muscle disorder).
 Stroke.
-Reduced cerebral blood flow.
+Reduced blood flow to the brain.

-Corneal inflammation.
-Reduced corneal sensitivity.
+Inflammation of the cornea.
+Reduced sensitivity of the cornea.
 Visual disturbances, including refractive changes (sometimes due to discontinuation of miotic therapy).
-Drooping eyelid.
+Drooping of the upper eyelid.
 Double vision.
-Blurred vision and detachment of the layer beneath the retina, which contains blood vessels, after surgery for filtration, which may cause visual disturbances.
+Blurred vision and detachment of the layer under the retina, which contains blood vessels, after filtration surgery, which can cause vision disturbances.
 Corneal erosion.

 Tinnitus (ringing in the ears).